 I sat there as he worked.
 I was unable to see that future.
 I couldn’t help thinking that all my life will ever be is blood and dirt.

 Jonas must have sensed my concern.
 He squeezed my shoulder, then whispered, “I won’t ever leave you behind.
 I promise.”

 I nodded, still unsure.
 He was a Normal and I am a Freak.
 How can he save me from this place?
 How can anyone?
 I can’t even save myself.

 We both fell silent as he quickly finished shaving my head and clipping my wings.
 He looked me over one more time.
-Satisfied that I was going to be overlooked by the sanitation officers, he escorted me back across to the miners side of the camp.
-He slowed his pace as he lead me to the resting area.
+Satisfied that I was going to be overlooked by the sanitation officers, he escorted me back across to the miner’s side of the camp.
+He slowed his pace as he led me to the resting area.
 He pushed opened the gate to a chain-length fence surrounding a field.
 Hundreds of Freaks were chained together laying on the cold ground in perfect rows.
 Jonas walked me to my assigned spot.
-He bent down and place the metal bracket around my leg and locked it into place.
+He bent down and placed the metal bracket on my leg and locked it into place.
 He stood up and looked at me.
 I nodded at him, then he quickly turned and left.

 Our Corporal blew his whistle, then we began to follow in a slow orderly line.
 In the line next to us, a Pickaxer was already starting his day by pulling the feathers out of a smaller male’s wings.
 A surge of relief washed over me.
 I was lucky at where I was positioned.
 With Gramps at my back and Freckles in front of me, I was as safe as any Winged-Person could be.
 Well, at least in the resting area.